The sup-norm vs. the norm of the coefficients: equivalence constants for homogeneous polynomials: Main results

 \begin{theorem} Let $A_{p,r}^m(n)$ be the smallest constant such that for every $m$-homogeneous polynomial $P$ in $n$ complex variables, Then,

 Moreover, the power of $n$ in $(E)$ cannot be improved. \end{theorem}

 The first figure represents the regions described in Theorem~\ref{teorema con A}.
-For the blank region we do not know right order of $A_{p,r}^m(n)$ (see the comments after the proof and also Remark~\ref{remark con supuesto} below).
+For the blank region we do not know right order of $A_{p,r}^m(n)$ (see the comments after Remark~\ref{resp interp compleja} below).
 It is noteworthy that much of the work is to determine \emph{which are the regions} to consider.

+Also note that for $m=2$ we have a complete description of the asymptotics of $A_{p,r}^2 (n)$.
+For $r\ge 2$ this can also be deduced as a consequence of \cite[Theorems 1 and 2]{feng2007equivalence}.
+For $r<2$ the results are, up to our knowledge, new.

 \begin{proof} Let $P$ be an $m$-homogeneous polynomial in $n$ complex variables and $T$ its associated symmetric $m$-linear form.
 We will use several times the following inequalities, which are a simple consequence of H\"older's inequality,